nickl-/epiphany-docs/arch-ref/05_abi.md

 ## Procedure Call Standard
 The Epiphany architecture includes 64 general word length purpose register.
 Table 8.2 below shows the register usage convention in the EABI.
 The register usage convention acts as a contract to guarantee that a caller and callee function can work together with predictable results.
 The EABI has 10 callee saved registers and 52 caller saved registers.

 The first four registers R0-R3 (A1-A4) are used to pass argument values into a subroutine and to return a result value from a function.
 They may also be used to hold intermediate values within a routine (but, in general, only between subroutine calls).
-Typically, the registers R4-R11, R14-R15, and R32-R43 are used to hold the values of a routine’s local variables.
+Typically, the registers R4-R11and R14-R15 are used to hold the values of a routine’s local variables.
 A subroutine must preserve the contents of the registers R4-R11 and R14-R15.

 Fundamental types larger than 32 bits may be passed as parameters to, or returned as the result of, function calls.
 A double-word sized type is passed in two consecutive registers (e.g., R0 and R1, or R2 and R3).